 It wasn’t a perfect photography studio, but it was mine.

 My biggest fear was that a client would feel it was not professional.
-Only person ever made a comment and while that moment was embarrassing, at least it was over and it wasn’t as bad as I thought it would be in my head.
-The artwork I created from that shoot was beautiful and the client was very pleased.
+The only person who ever made a comment, and while that moment was embarrassing, at least it wasn’t as bad as I thought it would be in my head.
+The artwork I created from that shoot was beautiful, and the client was very pleased.

-Then three years later we bought our “dream home” and I had a glorious 1,100 square feet of FINISHED basement to turn into a healing photography oasis.
-I adored that space and every person that came down the stairs commented on how it was lovely.
-When I got divorced and moved across the country, this part of the house that was hardest to say goodbye to.
+Then three years later, we bought our dream home, and I had a glorious 1,100 square feet of finished basement to turn into a healing photography oasis.
+I adored that space, and everyone who came down the stairs commented on how it was lovely.
+When I got divorced and moved across the country, this part of the house was the hardest to leave behind.

-I had my first hired photo shoot this past weekend and the Bub helped me make the photography studio functional.
-It’s not PRETTY yet but one half of it looks great.
-There’s a wood paneled wall painted a nice shade of blue and I decided it would make a lovely backdrop for family photos.
-So this last studio is like my first studio, it’s not ideal.
+But then I had my first professional photo shoot booking, and my son helped me create a functional photography studio within our shared space.
+It’s not pretty yet, but one-half of it looks great.
+There’s a wood-paneled wall painted a nice shade of blue, and I decided it would make a lovely backdrop for family photos.
+So this last studio is like my first studio; it’s not ideal.

-My new photography studio may be little, but it is perfect for my life right now.
-And the art that this studio helps create will be the stepping stones I need to get me to my next bigger studio.
+It may be small, but it is perfect for my life right now.
+And the art that this studio helps me create will be the stepping stones I need to get to my next bigger studio.
 The lesson here is not to wait for circumstances to be perfect to work on your big dream.

 Iman Woods is an American artist who specializes in pin-up photography.
 Through a unique and therapeutic process, she’s spent over a decade in perfecting, Iman helps women undo the damage from a negative self-image and unrealistic beauty industry expectations.
 She helps women embrace their own style of beauty and see themselves in a new light.
 You can find her on her website, ImanWoods[dot]com.